-- The Marshall Weinberg Fellowship Program is intended to be the sole source of funding for an internship experience.
-Students may not combine funding sources (ie. Sussman, Doris Duke, Erb Institute, Wyss, Ford School, funding provided by the employer, or other types of funding) for this internship.
+- The Marshall Weinberg Internship Program is intended to be the sole source of funding for an internship experience.
+Students may not combine funding sources (ie. Sussman, Erb Institute, Wyss, Ford School, funding provided by the employer, or other types of funding) for this internship.

 Check with individual centers/departments/organizations for the most accurate information, eligibility requirements, and for any questions that you may have about these funding opportunities.

 - The UM Graduate Library has a wonderful Resource Guide for Foundations and Grants.
 There are also some selected academic funding sources for the sciences in a Natural Resources Guide.
 Both guides list print and electronic resources for many different sources of funding.

 - Student Veterans of America Internship Support Program

 - William Davidson Institute Global Impact Internship Program

 - A complete listing of internship projects is usually available sometime between November and January of each year...check their website for the most up-to-date information.
 There is a focus on international business.